 Economic movement in the Albany hinterland at that time was indeed slow.

-At the Swan River he had a good look around.
+At the Swan River Patrick had a good look around.
 In November he was reported as attending a quarterly meeting of the Agricultural Society at Guildford in the company of James Stirling and Captain Blackwood of the Hyacinth.
 (Irwin; Page 81) Soon after, Taylor was on Blackwood’s ship bound for King George’s Sound but (according to Alexander Cheyne’s Diary 27.3.35) was ‘carried on‘ and so arrived into Hobart instead.
-Patrick went up to Launceston and stayed a while with the Henty’s at their Cormiston property there before sailing with Henry Camfield and Stephen Henty back to King George’s Sound (probably in the Sally Ann) on one of the Henty trade sailings between the two colonies.
+Patrick went up to Launceston and stayed a while with the Henty’s at their Cormiston property there before sailing with Henry Camfield and Stephen Henty back to King George’s Sound on one of the Henty trade sailings between the two colonies.
+(3.Jan.2018; Julie bright further contributes; After 3 months in Tasmania PT boarded the ‘Adams’ at Launceston with Mr S. Henty and Mr Camfield on 4 March 1835, arriving at KGS on 27 March 1835 (Alexander Cheyne’s diary).
 According to a letter written by Thomas Henty, from Cormiston, to his son Edward, in April 1835, (Bassett; The Henty’s; Pg 334) they had recently departed.
 This means Patrick was active in and around Albany only from about April/May 1835.
-He bought the S44/45 lots (now Patrick Taylor Cottage) in June 1835 and the following month went with Belches on the above Hay River excursion.
+He finalised payment on the S44/45 lots (now Patrick Taylor Cottage) in June 1835 and the following month went with Belches on the above Hay River excursion.

 All of which which begs the question; apart from pick up his goods off the Addingham that winter, what exactly did he do in the year 1836?